jeremyrhyde/soleng-scripts/README.md

 # Soleng-scripts

-This collection of Python scripts and demos created by the solution engineering team.
+This collection of Python scripts and demos that have been created by the solution engineering team.